robertharris-xyz/nvim-config/README.md

 # Neovim Configuration

-My neovim configuration.
-Based off of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+My Neovim configuration.
+Based off of [`kickstart.nvim`](https://github.com/nvim-lua/kickstart.nvim).

 The `<leader>` key as of writing is `<space>`.